fives-simulator/fives/README.md

 ### Dependencies

-- WRENCH (14/09/23: at the moment you need to use the forked version which can be found [here](https://github.com/julien-monniot/wrench), but changes are periodically upstreamed)
+- WRENCH (20/10/23: at the moment you need to use the `storalloc` branch, but changes are periodically merged to `master`)
 - yaml-cpp (https://github.com/jbeder/yaml-cpp)

 ### Build